EZMarvin/Learning-notes/4_Database/SQL Notes.md

         * regular view
         * index view (with clustered index)
-        * distributed partitioned view (accross sql server instance)
+        * distributed partitioned view (accross sql server instance) regular view - store in database, only view definition indexed view - cluster index created on it and materialize the index data to similar to table data

 - Syntax
     ```sql